oroinc/documentation/frontend/index.rst

 .. hint:: Back-office themes cannot be used in the storefront and vice-versa.

-:ref:`Storefront Design <frontend--storefront-design>` guides you on how to create and customize OroPlatform-based application UI using Sketch.
+:ref:`Storefront Design: Style Guide <frontend--storefront-design>` guides you on how to create and customize OroCommerce storefront theme using Figma.

 All the themes use the same :ref:`Javascript Architecture <dev-doc-frontend-javascript>` except for the way the JS modules are registered.